-Personally, I’d pick option 2 as staring out at the river while the jazz band plays followed by a walk down New Orleans Square’s tight alleys is an exceptional night.
+Personally, I’d pick option 2 or 3 as staring out at the river while the jazz band plays followed by a walk down New Orleans Square’s tight alleys is an exceptional night as is the amazing world building of Galaxy’s Edge.
 You could probably squeeze a couple of rides into that, as well!

 Take your time walking out of the park and enjoy the ambiance around the castle, as security will let you linger for a while.
 If you aren’t completely exhausted, another night cap at Trader Sam’s wouldn’t hurt anyone!
 While this is a busy two days at Disneyland, we think it will make for an exceptional experience.